Amedeo Modigliani: Sculpture

 In 1909, Modigliani returned home to Livorno, sickly and tired from his wild lifestyle.
 But soon he was back in Paris, this time renting a studio in Montparnasse.
 He originally saw himself as a sculptor rather than a painter, and was encouraged to continue after Paul Guillaume, an ambitious young art dealer, took an interest in his work and introduced him to sculptor Constantin Brâncuși.
 He was Constantin Brâncuși's disciple for one year.

 Although a series of Modigliani's sculptures were exhibited in the Salon d'Automne of 1912, by 1914 he abandoned sculpting and focused solely on his painting, a move precipitated by the difficulty in acquiring sculptural materials due to the outbreak of war, and by Modigliani's physical debilitation.

-In June 2010 Modigliani's Tête, a limestone carving of a woman's head, became the third most expensive sculpture ever sold.
+In June 2010, Modigliani's Tête, a limestone carving of a woman's head, became the third most expensive sculpture ever sold.

 Friends and influences

 Modigliani painted a series of portraits of contemporary artists and friends in Montparnasse: Chaïm Soutine, Moïse Kisling, Pablo Picasso, Diego Rivera, Marie "Marevna" Vorobyev-Stebeslka, Juan Gris, Max Jacob, Jacques Lipchitz, Blaise Cendrars, and Jean Cocteau, all sat for stylized renditions.
-Modigliani painted Soutine’s portrait several times, when they lived together in the Cité Falguière around 1916.
+Modigliani painted Soutine's portrait several times when they lived together in the Cité Falguière around 1916.

-The war years
+War years

 At the outset of World War I, Modigliani tried to enlist in the army but was refused because of his poor health.

-Known as Modì (which plays on the French word 'maudit', meaning 'cursed') by many Parisians, but as Dedo to his family and friends, Modigliani was a handsome man, and attracted much female attention.
+Known as Modì (which plays on the French word 'maudit', meaning 'cursed') by many Parisians, but as Dedo to his family and friends, Modigliani was a handsome man and attracted much female attention.
 Women came and went until Beatrice Hastings entered his life.
 She stayed with him for almost two years, was the subject of several of his portraits, including Madame Pompadour, and the object of much of his drunken wrath.

 When the British painter Nina Hamnett arrived in Montparnasse in 1914, on her first evening there the smiling man at the next table in the café introduced himself as "Modigliani, painter and Jew".
 They became great friends.

 In 1916, Modigliani befriended the Polish poet and art dealer Léopold Zborowski and his wife Anna.
 Zborowski became Modigliani's primary art dealer and friend during the artist's final years, helping him financially, and also organizing his show in Paris in 1917.